Helping Small Businesses to Overcome the Complexities of Colorado Business Partnership Law. Free Initial Consultation. Call 720-941-7200.

 Our clients come from various industry groups.
 Understanding limited partnership law in Colorado also requires business partners to understand the regulatory compliance aspect of the partnership.
 As business formation attorneys in Denver, we know the importance of having a well-structured business partnership agreement, and the risks involved if owners have to resort to the Uniform Partnership Act, which Colorado follows.

 A business partnership is defined as two or more individuals or businesses who conduct business for a profit.

 In Colorado, a limited partnership is formed when business partners operate a business or somehow jointly form the business but when one of the partners on has limited liability to the extent of his or her financial investment.

 Limited partners, however, do enjoy the benefit of receiving dividends but they do have access to income flow and expenses.
 One of the great benefits is that under a limited liability partnership business structure, the partners and business owners are not liable for business debts.

 General Partnership and Personal Liability in Colorado

 When you form a general partnership business in Colorado, your personal liability is limited as to the obligations, liabilities, and business debts.
-However, the General Partner does not escape personal liability when he or she is negligent, acts wrongful or there is misconduct.
-In certain situations, creditors can establish personal liability by trying to “pierce the corporate veil.”
+However, the General Partner does not escape personal liability when he or she is negligent, acts wrongful, or there is misconduct.
+In certain situations, creditors can establish personal responsibility by trying to “pierce the corporate veil.”

 Our Colorado business partnership attorneys serve communities of Denver, Boulder, Aurora, Pueblo, Lakewood, Fort Collins, Englewood, Littleton, Arvada, Brighton, Longmont, Littleton, Centennial, Parker, Castle Rock, Larkspur, Colorado Springs, Greeley, Northglenn, Golden, Breckenridge, and Aspen, Jefferson County, Adams County, Arapahoe County, Boulder County and Douglas County.